pilot2254/steam-playtime-farmer/README.md

 #### "Error: Incorrect password or invalid credentials"

-- Double-check your Steam username and password
+- Double-check your Steam username and password in the config file
 - Make sure you're entering the correct Steam Guard code
 - Try logging in through the Steam client to verify your credentials